 Friends of DuPage County Animal Care and Control Foundation

-Friends of DuPage County Animal Care & Control (Friends of DCACC), is a not-for-profit organization dedicated to providing unwanted and abandoned animals in DuPage County with a second chance at life.
+The Friends of DuPage County Animal Care and Control Foundation is a not-for-profit organization dedicated to providing every homeless and unwanted pet in DuPage County with a second chance at life.